kounocom/Chrysalis/README.md

 # Chrysalis

-**A shield PCB for the nRF52840 Supermini/Pro Micro with an IMU, magnetometer, two buttons and n RGB LED, designed for nRF-based SlimeVR trackers**
+**A shield PCB for the nRF52840 Supermini/Pro Micro with an IMU, magnetometer, two buttons and a RGB LED, designed for nRF-based SlimeVR trackers**

 ## Overview